Tribal chief: United States

-Economic power in a tribe

-Because the Nations were sovereign, with treaty rights and obligations, the Wisconsin tribes innovated Indian gaming in 1988, that is, on-reservation gambling casinos, which have since become a US$14 billion industry nationwide.
-This has been imitated in many of the respective states that still have indigenous American tribes.
-The money that this generates has engendered some political scandal.
-For example, the Tigua tribe, which fled their ancestral lands in New Mexico during the Pueblo revolt of 1680, and who then settled on land in El Paso County, Texas, has paid for a low probable return to the tribe because of the Jack Abramoff publicity.

-Many of the tribes use professional management for their money.
-Thus, the Mescalero Apache renovated their Inn of the Mountain Gods to include gambling as well as the previous tourism, lodging, and skiing in the older Inn.

-The Navajo nation defeated bids to open casinos in 1994, but by 2004 the Shiprock casino was a fait accompli.

 Asia

 Arabia

 Arabs, in particular nomadic Bedouins, and some Iraqis and Syrians, are largely organized in tribes, many of whom have official representatives in governments.
 Tribal chiefs are known as sheikhs or elders, though this term is also sometimes applied as an honorific title to spiritual leaders of Sufism.

 Philippines

-Apo Rodolfo Aguilar (Kudol I) serves as the chieftain of the Tagbanwa tribes people living in Banuang Daan and Cabugao settlements in Coron Island, Palawan, Philippines.
+Apo Rodolfo Aguilar (Kudol I) serves as the chieftain of the Tagbanwa people living in Banuang Daan and Cabugao settlements in Coron Island, Palawan, Philippines.
 His position is recognized by the Filipino government.

 Oceania

-The Solomon Islands have a Local Court Act which empowers chiefs to deal with crimes in their communities, thus assuring them of considerable effective authority.
+The Solomon Islands have a Local Court Act which empowers chiefs to deal with crimes in their communities, thus granting them considerable effective authority.